The first official Thanksgiving celebrated in Lithuania was back in November 1991.

 When we think of American history, we revere the famous names and thank them for our freedoms, but what about the unsung heroes?
 Their secretaries?
 Their organizers?
 The journalists?
 The unknown American soldiers who died so that Washington, Franklin and Jefferson could be idolized for their contribution to the American constitution?

 Lithuanians have much to be grateful for.
 Each Lithuanian on the planet contributed somehow to Lithuanian independence.
 Whether it was Lithuanians in Vilnius standing before the tanks or serving as human shields for months around parliament and other buildings.
 Or it was emigres maintaining Lithuanian traditions raising new generations who would help with independence efforts.
-Or it was leaders like Landsbergis (who might have been stubborn at times) who had the “right-stuff” to deal with Moscow and lead Lithuania to freedom.
-Or it was emigres sending money to Sajudis to support the cause.
+Or it was emigres sending money to Sajūdis to support the cause.
 Or it was Lithuanians participating in demonstrations around the world.
+Or it was leaders like Landsbergis who had the “right-stuff” to deal with Moscow and lead Lithuania to freedom.

 We all can be grateful because we all made it happen.
-And to those who may have missed out on those events of the past, there is still time to support Lithuania.
+And to those who feel they may have missed out on those events of the past, know that there is still time to support Lithuania.